oracle/macaron/docs/source/index.rst

    * - ``mcn_githubactions_vulnerabilities_1``
      - **Detect vulnerable GitHub Actions** - Check whether the GitHub Actions called from the corresponding repo have known vulnerabilities.
      - This check identifies third-party GitHub Actions used in a repository and reports any known vulnerabilities associated with the used versions.
+   * - ``mcn_license_1``
+     - **License check** - Check whether the repository license is in the configured allow-list.
+     - This check detects the repository license via the GitHub API and validates it against a user-defined list of allowed SPDX identifiers configured in ``defaults.ini``.
+If the allow-list is empty, any detected license is accepted.

 ----------------------
 How does Macaron work?